xcp-ng/xcp-ng-tests/README.md

 $ ./jobs.py list
 main: a group of not-too-long tests that run either without a VM, or with a single small one
 main-multi: a group of tests that need to run on the largest variety of VMs
+packages: tests that packages can be installed correctly
 quicktest: XAPI's quicktest, not so quick by the way
-storage-main: tests all storage drivers (except linstor), but avoids migrations and reboots
+storage-main: tests all storage drivers, but avoids migrations and reboots
-storage-migrations: tests migrations with all storage drivers (except linstor)
+storage-migrations: tests migrations with all storage drivers
-storage-reboots: storage driver tests that involve rebooting hosts (except linstor and flaky tests)
+storage-reboots: storage driver tests that involve rebooting hosts (except flaky tests)
-sb-main: tests uefistored and SecureBoot using a small unix VM (or no VM when none needed)
+sb-main: tests uefistored/varstored and SecureBoot using a small unix VM (or no VM when none needed)
+sb-certificates: tests certificate propagation to disk by XAPI, and to VMs by uefistored/varstored
-sb-windows: tests uefistored and SecureBoot using a Windows VM
+sb-windows: tests uefistored/varstored and SecureBoot using a Windows VM
 sb-unix-multi: checks basic Secure-Boot support on a variety of Unix VMs
 sb-windows-multi: checks basic Secure-Boot support on a variety of Windows VMs
 tools-unix: tests our unix guest tools on a single small VM
 tools-unix-multi: tests our unix guest tools on a variety of VMs
+xen: Testing of the Xen hypervisor itself
+vtpm: Testing vTPM functionalities
 flaky: tests that usually pass, but sometimes fail unexpectedly
 ```